James Cook: Cook's observations

 Cook kept journals during his voyages.
 In this manuscript page from his first voyage he wrote of Aboriginal Australians: "they are far more happier than we Europeans; being wholy unacquainted not only with the superfluous but the necessary conveniences so much sought after in Europe, they are happy in not knowing the use of them.
 They live in a Tranquility which is not disturbed by the Inequality of Condition..."

 Cook's instructions required him to report on the indigenous peoples he encountered.
 Over time he developed an interest in their cultures and his observations became more sophisticated as he attempted to understand cultural differences and describe them in a detached manner.

 Cook described the Māori as brave, noble, open, benevolent, devoid of treachery, and having few vices.
 He believed that Aboriginal Australians were happier than Europeans because they enjoyed social equality in a warm climate and were provided with all the necessities of life, and therefore had no need of trade with Britain (see the manuscript page).
 While such views partly reflected Enlightenment ideas of the noble savage living in a state of nature, they were contrary to the popular notion in Britain and among Cook's crew members that indigenous people were savages living in societies inferior to British civilisation.

 Cook sometimes questioned the idea that contact with Europeans would benefit indigenous people.
 In 1773 he wrote: "we debauch their Morals already too prone to vice and we introduce among them wants and perhaps diseases which they never before knew and which serves only to disturb that happy tranquility they and their fore Fathers had enjoyed.
 If any one denies the truth of this assertion let him tell me what the Natives of the whole extent of America have gained by the commerce they have had with Europeans."

 Whereas his crew saw the cannibalism of the Māori as a sign of their savagery, Cook viewed it as merely a custom that they would discard when they became more united and less prone to internal wars.
-He reported that the Polynesian peoples shared a common ancestry, a tradition of long sea voyages, and had developed into different nations over time.
+He reported that the Polynesian peoples shared a common ancestry and a tradition of long sea voyages, and had developed into different nations over time.
 According to Thomas, his comments reflect a more historical and less idealised approach to understanding indigenous cultures than was common in this period.

 Cook sought to refute misconceptions about indigenous peoples.
 His comments on Aboriginal Australians were a rebuttal of William Dampier's disparaging account.
 He corrected Bougainville's implication that all property on Tahiti was communally owned, noting that fruit trees belonged to individuals.
 He countered the British belief in the promiscuity of Tahitian women, arguing that while they had a different attitude to sex, married women and many unmarried women did not provide sex for gifts.
 Nevertheless, Cook himself sometimes used derogatory terms for indigenous people and made adverse judgements without observing their cultures closely and questioning them on their practices and beliefs.